SophieMdl/test-lbc/README.md

 - Our goal is to support everybody in the country, including people with disabilities.
 As a good citizen and a good developer, can you make sure the app is accessible for everyone ?

 - We all love to relax after a hard day’s work.
 It would be a shame if we didn’t feel confident enough about the upcoming automatic deployment.
 Are you sure everything has been tested thoroughly ?

+## What I have done

+- Css: I used Bulma to make UI prettier.
+I chose it for its lightness.
+- For the api calls, I used react-query.
+React-query is very performant: it handles caching and allows to easily handle api state (load, error...).
+It also allows to access and change the data without using a global state.
+It's simpler and it's a good practice to avoid multiple sources of truth.
+- What I could make to add security:
+  1. Encrypt messages before sending them to the api.
+  2. Made a verification to avoid spamming: do not allow sending too much messages for a short time
+  3. Use `getServerSideProps` nextJS function to get data.
+It runs api request on the server side, before rendering the page on the browser.
+It's more secure and performant than requesting the api on client side.
+Unfortunately it's not compatible with react-query.
+- I made some basic unitary tests with RTL and Jest for the conversationsList component, I would make deeper tests if I had more time
+- I spent ~7 hours of work on this exercice

+## Remarks

+- The doc https://leboncoin.tech/frontend-technical-test/ does not seem up-to-date, I noticed post message route body is not exhaustive on the doc
+- The delete message api route doesn't seem implemented